ChrisPenner/ChrisPenner.github.io/site/posts/gadt-design.md

 This means we can model the data in a CSV using a simple type like `[[String]]`, so far, so simple!
 There's a bit of a catch here though.
 Although it's clear to us humans that `Name,Age,Home` is the **header row** for this CSV, there's no marker in the CSV itself to indicate that!
 It's up to the user of the library to specify whether to treat the first row of a CSV as a header or not, and herein lies our challenge!

-Depending on whether the CSV has a header row or not, the user of our library will want to reference the CSV columns by a either a **column name** or **column number** respectively.
-In a **dynamic language** (like Python) this is easily handled, we would provide separate methods for indexing columns by either header name or column number, and it would be the programmer's job to keep track of when to use which.
+Depending on whether the CSV has a header row or not, the user of our library will want to reference the CSV columns by either a **column name** or **column number**.
+In a **dynamic language** (like Python) this is easily handled.
+We would provide separate methods for indexing columns by either header name or column number, and it would be the programmer's job to keep track of when to use which.
 In a strongly-typed language like Haskell however, we prefer to prevent such mistakes at compile time.
 Effectively, we want to give the programmer jigsaw pieces that only fit together in a way that works!

 For the sake of pedagogy our miniature CSV library will perform the following tasks: